com-480-data-visualization/ZHI/README.md

 The project is organized as follows:

-- `FootViz.zip`: Source code of the React website.
+- `footviz.zip`: Source code of the React website.
 - `video_presentation.mp4`: A video presentation that navigates through the website.
 - `process_book.pdf`: A document detailing the process and decisions made leading to the final result.
 - `notebooks` folder: Contains preprocessing notebooks that were used for website creation.